Dopamine and serotonin are neurotransmitters. They are both involved in depression, digestion, and sleep.

 Dopamine and serotonin are both neurotransmitters.
-Neurotransmitters are chemical messengers that regulate countless functions and processes in your body, from sleep to metabolism.
+Neurotransmitters are chemical messengers used by the nervous system that regulate countless functions and processes in your body, from sleep to metabolism.

 Dopamine plays a big role in motivation and reward.
 If you’ve ever worked hard to reach a goal, the satisfaction your feel when you achieve it is partly due to a rush of dopamine.